ambriznicolas/CodeNinjas/ReadME.md

+To run the application:
+python server.js

-Steps in order for server to work type these in terminal:
+Steps in order to send email (outllook):

 1.Install Python Flask

 pip install flask requests

-2.Make a .env file and enter api key there
+2.Make a .env-ex file and enter email and password

-install in terminal
-pip install python-dotenv
+install in terminal to use environmental varaiables pip install python-dotenv

-3.Once you finish setting it up and have those installed, run the program

-python sever.js